LeetLLM

 What is the KV cache?

-๐Ÿ“‹ Analogy, exam reference sheet: The KV cache is like a reference sheet you build during an exam.
+💡 Analogy (exam reference sheet): The KV cache is like a reference sheet you build during an exam.
 For each question (token) you've already answered, you write down the key facts (K) and your reasoning (V) on the sheet.
 When the next question references a previous one, you glance at your reference sheet instead of re-deriving everything from scratch.
 The sheet grows with each question, and its size determines how many questions you can handle before running out of paper (GPU memory).

 The KV cache stores these K and V tensors.
-As the sequence grows, the KV cache accumulates data for each token to avoid redundant calculations:
+As the sequence grows, the KV cache accumulates data for each token to avoid redundant calculations.
+This step-by-step accumulation allows the model to compute attention for only the newest token against the historical cache.
+The trace below shows how the cache expands with each generated token:

 text